ile/urlize-filter.js/README.md

 close-parens) and leading punctuation (opening parens) and it'll still do the right thing.

-Converted into Node module from https://github.com/ljosa/urlize.js.
+Converted into a Node module from https://github.com/ljosa/urlize.js.

 Usage
 -----